 - Press Windows + I that Open Settings.

 - Now Click on Colors.

-- Under “More options,” select the Dark option.
+- Under “More Options,” select the Dark option.

-Once you’ve completed the steps, Windows will automatically enable it and the Dark Theme will be enabled in all support applications and interfaces, including in File Explorer. open File Explorer, and you should now see the dark theme as image below.
+Once you’ve completed the steps, Windows will automatically enable it and the Dark Theme will be enabled in all support applications and interfaces, including in File Explorer. open File Explorer, and you should now see the dark theme as the image below.

 Dark Theme in File Explorer

 Also, you can change the Accent Colors here to make it look more unique.
 In the Color section, you will have a variety of different colors you can choose from.
 If you just want Windows to pick it for you, just leave the “Automatically pick an accent color for my background” box checked.
 If you’re not satisfied with the default color options, you can go in and use a custom color that gives you a lot more options.

 If you found the windows 10 file explorer dark theme not working, Then make sure you are running the compatible windows version as currently this option is available only on Redstone 5 preview builds (build 17766 and later), and it’s set to public release on the upcoming Windows 10 feature update expected on October 2018 as Windows 10 version 1809.